x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 ## Step 8: Test and unlock the public folder migration

 After you finalize the public folder migration, you should run the following test to make sure that the migration was successful.
-This allows you to test the migrated public folder hierarchy before you switch to using Microsoft 365 or Office 365 or Exchange Online public folders.
+This allows you to test the migrated public folder hierarchy before you switch to using Microsoft 365, Office 365, or Exchange Online public folders.

 1. In Exchange Online PowerShell, assign some test mailboxes to use any newly migrated public folder mailbox as the default public folder mailbox.